How To Wholesale Real Estate In California: Step-By-Step (2025)

 This practice is legal due to the doctrine of equitable conversion and the use of assignment contracts.
 The doctrine of equitable conversion allows the wholesaler to hold an equitable interest in the property through a purchase contract.
 By assigning this contract to another buyer, the wholesaler transfers their interest in the property without acting as a real estate agent.

 For example, when you wholesale homes, you find a property, put it under contract, and assign a contract to a buyer who completes the purchase.
 The wholesaler earns an assignment fee for facilitating the transaction.
 As long as wholesalers adhere to relevant laws and regulations, this strategy remains a legal and effective way to invest in the California real estate market.
-Understanding these legalities is crucial for anyone interested in how to wholesale real estate in California.
+Understanding these legalities is crucial for anyone interested in learning how to wholesale real estate in California.

 Wholesaling real estate is allowed in California, though there are important considerations to keep in mind.
 State regulations and supervision by government bodies concerning licensing impose restrictions on how you can function as a wholesaler within California.
 However, if you can navigate these constraints, the state offers numerous real estate investment prospects.

-For more in-depth information, check out the 2024 Real Estate Law from the California Department of Real Estate.
+For more in-depth information, check out this Real Estate Law from the California Department of Real Estate.
 However, keep in mind that this law doesn’t include every regulation related to real estate.
 If you’re looking for the full scope of California’s laws, you’ll need to explore all 29 Codes, which can be found on the official California legislative website.

 Read Also: California Real Estate Contract: Requirements, Template & FAQs